mondeja/svg-path-bbox/README.md

 [ 5, 10, 7.25, 13 ]
 ```

-> The number of epochs for curves and arcs bounding box calculations are `Math.pow(10, accuracy)`.
+> The number of epochs for curves and arcs bounding box calculations is `Math.pow(10, accuracy)`.

 ### Command line